 HMT – Sheryl, we recently celebrated International Women’s Day (March 8th) and thought it would be ideal to catch up with you this month.
-How long have you been trucking and how did you come to decide on trucking as a career?
+How long have you been trucking and how did you decide on trucking as a career?

 Sheryl – I’ve been driving for 15 years now.
 Started in 2002.
 I’ve always had a passion for it.
 Growing up in my family, if you wanted to ride shot-gun you were responsible for navigating.
 Those were the rules.
 I learned to read a map well and enjoyed it.
 My Dad was a Class A mechanic and we had good family friends in trucking.
 I spent a lot of time with Dad and became mechanically inclined.
 I seriously considered mechanics but my Dad didn’t really encourage it.
 Trucking always held my curiosity and here I am 15 years later still learning new things.